Blood transfusion: Religious objections

+Personal objections

+Sometimes people refuse blood transfusions because of fears about the safety of the blood supply.
+Generally speaking, the rules of informed consent allow mentally competent adults to refuse blood transfusions even when their objections are based on misinformation or prejudice and even when their refusal may result in serious and permanent harm, including death.
+For example, since COVID-19 vaccines became available, some people have refused blood transfusions because the donor might have been vaccinated, and they fear that this would cause secondhand harm to them.
+This choice is based on false beliefs, but a mentally competent adult's choices are normally respected.
+However, if doctor's opinions are that parents and guardians are making harmful choices about children, they can be overruled (in some jurisdictions) using legal arguments based on the harm principle; in this case if doctors believe that refusing the blood transfusion would put the child at risk of serious injury or death.
+Blood banks do not collect information that is irrelevant to the transfusion process, including the donors' race, ethnicity, sexual orientation, COVID-19 vaccination status, etc., so selecting blood units based on the individual's personal objections is not practical.

 Research into alternatives

 Although there are clinical situations where transfusion with red blood cells is the only clinically appropriate option, clinicians look at whether alternatives are feasible.
 This can be due to several reasons, such as patient safety, economic burden or scarcity of blood.
 Guidelines recommend blood transfusions should be reserved for patients with or at risk of cardiovascular instability due to the degree of their anaemia.
-In these cases parenteral iron is recommended.
+In stable patients with iron deficiency anemia, oral or parenteral iron is recommended.

-Thus far, there are no available oxygen-carrying blood substitutes, which is the typical objective of a blood (RBC) transfusion; however, there are widely available non-blood volume expanders for cases where only volume restoration is required.
-These are helping doctors and surgeons avoid the risks of disease transmission and immune suppression, address the chronic blood donor shortage, and address the concerns of Jehovah's Witnesses and others who have religious objections to receiving transfused blood.
+Thus far, there are no FDA-approved oxygen-carrying blood substitutes, which is the typical objective of a blood (RBC) transfusion.
+Non-blood volume expanders are available for cases where only volume restoration is required, but a substance with oxygen-carrying capacity would help doctors and surgeons avoid the risks of disease transmission and immune suppression, address the chronic blood donor shortage, and address the concerns of Jehovah's Witnesses and others who have religious objections to receiving transfused blood.

 The research in this area is ongoing.
 A number of blood substitutes have been explored, but thus far they all have serious limitations.
 Most attempts to find a suitable alternative to blood thus far have concentrated on cell-free hemoglobin solutions.
 Blood substitutes could make transfusions more readily available in emergency medicine and in pre-hospital EMS care.
 If successful, such a blood substitute could save many lives, particularly in trauma where massive blood loss results.
-Hemopure, a hemoglobin-based therapy, is approved for use in South Africa.
+Hemopure, a hemoglobin-based therapy, is approved for use in South Africa and has been used in the United States on a case-by-case basis through the emergency Investigational New Drug (IND) process.

-Other uses

-Minor blood transfusions are used by a minority of nyaope drug addicts in South Africa to economically share the high the drug induces in a practice colloquially known as Bluetoothing, named after the wireless technology of the same name.